The 18th &

 locality Jennersdorf (Austria).
 Parishes belonging to the church district of

-it was a major concern of the priests from the Raba Region that they could give
+assemblies it was a major concern of the priests from the Raba Region that they

 Unfortunately, the people's council did not result in a regulation.
 The